openai-university/openai-university.github.io/content/about.md

 slug: "about"
 ---

-Welcome to RationalAI University!
+Welcome to RationalAI!

 RationalAI University is a community based non-profit organization.
 We're excited to have you here and hope you'll find everything you need to become a skilled AI and Machine Learning professional.
 Our volunteer program is designed to provide you with a comprehensive learning experience and equip you with the knowledge and skills needed to excel in the rapidly growing field of AI and Machine Learning.

 Our learning material is shared by experienced mentors who are passionate about their subject matter and dedicated to helping you succeed.
 Whether you're looking to start a new career or advance in your current one, our hands on real-world project learn by doing approach will provide you with the practical skills and knowledge you need to achieve your goals.
 We offer a wide range of project and research areas to fit your  interest , schedule and learning style, including live online AMA (ask me anything session's), self-paced knowledge videos, and hands-on projects which you will volunteer to participate.